camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/health.md

 ### Startup check

 Startup check endpoint is exposed via `http://{zeebe-broker}:{zeebe.broker.network.monitoringApi.port}/startup` (by default port 9600).
-This endpoint return an empty 204 response.
+This endpoint returns an empty 204 response.
 If it is not ready, it will return a 503 error.

 A broker has successfully started when:
 1. The broker has found other brokers in the cluster.
 1. All partitions owned by this broker have started and participate in replication.
-2. Other necessary services has started.
+2. Other necessary services have started.

 A successful startup does not mean the broker is ready to process requests.
 The broker is ready only after startup has successfully completed.